Canon 2000D vs SL2

 Review summary: Canon 2000D vs SL2

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Canon SL2?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D: